PowerpediaInterns/mediawiki-scripts/README.md

-# Wiki scripts
+# MediaWiki scripts
-Basic scripts for a wiki.
+Basic scripts for a MediaWiki wiki.